An extremal problem for the Bergman kernel of orthogonal polynomials: Case of bounded by a curve

 In Proposition \ref{prop46} and Lemma \ref{lem-3-sub}, the point $z$ is fixed and for any measure $\mu$, we will simply write $\tilde B_{n}(\mu), \tilde B_{\infty}(\mu)$ instead of $\tilde B_{n}(\mu,z), \tilde B_{\infty}(\mu,z)$, and similarly for other expressions depending on $z$. \begin{proposition} Fix $z\in \Omega$.
 Assume that a subsequence $\{\nu_{\vphi(n)}\}_n$ of a sequence $\{\nu_{n}\}_n$ of OPM's tends weak-* to a limit measure $\alpha$.
 Then $\alpha$ satisfies the following:\\ 1) For all integers $k$, we have

-2) $\alpha$ has an infinite number of points in its support. \end{proposition} \begin{proof} To show 1), for a given $k$,
+2) $\alpha$ has an infinite number of points in its support. \end{proposition} \begin{proof} To show 1), for a given $k$, we have

-where the first inequality on the last line and the final equality use Lemma \ref{lem-B-ana}, while the final inequality uses (\ref{max-growth}) and the fact that $|\Phi(z)|=e^{g_{\Omega}(z)}$, $z\in\Omega$.
+Here the first inequality follows from lower semicontinuity of $B_{k}$ (and hence $\tilde B_{k}$), recall Lemma \ref{low-sc}.
+The second inequality and the equality use Lemma \ref{lem-B-ana}, while the final inequality uses (\ref{max-growth}) and the fact that $|\Phi(z)|=e^{g_{\Omega}(z)}$, $z\in\Omega$.
 The second inequality in (\ref{ineq-B-L}) is equivalent to the first one. \\[5pt] We prove 2) by contradiction.
 Assume that $\alpha$ has, say, $k$ points in its support.
 Then, $B_{k}(\alpha)=\infty$, hence $\tilde B_{k}(\alpha)=\infty$, which contradicts the first inequality in (\ref{ineq-B-L}), and proves 2).
-Note, in particular, that orthogonal polynomials of all degrees are well-defined for the measure~$\alpha$. \end{proof} From (\ref{maj-B-alpha}), all numbers $\tilde B_{n}(\alpha)$, $n\geq0$, are less than or equal to 1, and thus
+Note, in particular, that orthogonal polynomials of all degrees are well-defined for the measure~$\alpha$. \end{proof} From (\ref{ineq-B-L}), all numbers $\tilde B_{n}(\alpha)$, $n\geq0$, are less than or equal to 1, and thus

 (recall from Lemma \ref{44} the limit exists). \begin{lemma} Let $\{\nu_{n}\}_{n}$ be a sequence of OPM's on $K$, with $\nu_n$ of order $n$.
 For any subsequence $\{\nu_{\vphi_{1}(n)}\}_n$ of $\{\nu_{n}\}_{n}$ with a weak-$^{\star}$ limit $\alpha$, there is a subsequence $\{\nu_{\vphi_{2}(n)}\}_n$ of $\{\nu_{\vphi_{1}(n)}\}_n$ such that